cbworden/shake-doc/shakemap_archives.rst

 disaggregation of their own seismic hazard maps to generate a suite of scenarios.

-After a suite of standardized ShakeMap scenarios is developed for a region or State, they can be processed through HAZUS-MH, FEMA's loss and risk estimation software to develop associated damage estimates and other loss information products.
+After a suite of standardized ShakeMap scenarios is developed for a region or a State, they can be processed through HAZUS-MH, FEMA's loss and risk estimation software to develop associated damage estimates and other loss information products.
 Both Utah and Washington State officials have worked with USGS, FEMA, and other collaborators to produce online collections for scenario exercises and mitigation efforts,